Canary-PrintDesign/canswe/src/_products/p009-rigger-pro.md

 category: safety-pants
 sku: P009
 title: Rigger Pro
-description: The RIGGER PRO 3600 is made with a woven 600 denier polyester front and our classic polester knit back.
-The pant is made for longevity.
+description: The Rigger Pro is made with a woven 600 denier polyester front and our classic polyester knit back.
+The pant is made for longevity!
 The woven poly front can handle extreme abrasion and has excellent resistance to oil and gas.
 rotator: true
 specs:
   weather: